[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - Ad: Creative, Placement, Targeting and Bidding

 The biggest change at the time was the addition of the ad set.
-But now Facebook will be changing the roles of both ad sets and ads.
+But now Facebook will be changing the roles of both An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. and ads.

 Within all interfaces, structure will be as follows: